Flag of Bosnia and Herzegovina: Bosnian Kingdom from 1377 until 1463

 The flag of the Kingdom of Bosnia was based on coat of arms of the Bosnian dynasty Kotromanić, king Tvrtko I and his successors.
 The flag of medieval Bosnia was white with the coat of arms of the Kotromanić dynasty in the middle which consisted of a blue shield with six gold fleur de lys displayed around a white bend.

-Western Herzegovina 1760 flag

-The green flag with the white crescent and star pointing to the left was used by Bosniak landlords in border parts in southern and western Herzegovina.
-The flag was most commonly used in wars.
-It also accompanied the troops of the Eyalet of Bosnia during the second siege of Khotyn in Moldavia.
-It differs from Ottoman flag by size and direction of crescent, as well as its swallow-shape, similar to some West-European jacks and ensigns.

 Bosnian Revolt of 1830s flag

 In the 1830s revolt by Husein Gradaščević the green flag with a yellow crescent and star was used.
 The revolt's aim was for Bosnia to gain autonomy from the Ottoman Empire.

 Austro-Hungarian rule

 When the Austro-Hungarian Empire annexed Bosnia and Herzegovina the flag was changed.
-The province of Bosnia used a flag that was red and yellow horizontally, but the province of Herzegovina used the same flag but with reversed colors (yellow and red).
+The province of Bosnia used a flag that was a horizontal bicolour of red and yellow, but the province of Herzegovina used the same flag but with reversed colors (yellow and red).

 The coat of arms is one of Stjepan Vukčić Kosača, Bosnian noble and duke from 14th century.
 The original medieval coat of arms had a white background and two red stripes in the top of the shield.
 It was Similar to the old flag of the Western Bosnian Flag.